top of page

 SO… coming back to yarn-inclusivity.

 I hope this blog post helps you with any crochet garment pattern you are taking on.
-But it is also useful in the lead up to releasing the Shelley Sweater!
+But it is also useful for the Shelley Sweater!

 Choose a yarn of similar fibre composition and construction that is within 0.2m/g of the specified yarn.
 Then swatch a few times to see if you can achieve blocked gauge with it.
 If you are brave enough to have gone with a cotton in place of a merino, go a bit higher on the m/g and consider if the movement it allows for (ie. open drapey stitch pattern vs stiff which is something you can only assess when you swatch and block) is suited to the garment you are making (ie. fitted vs oversized).